 On the other hand, the regulation of pharmacies is high (the highest within the EU and twice the OECD average).
 Also, the regulation of legal services (notaries and lawyers) is high, although they do not deviate from comparable continental countries that are part of the EU.

-More information is provided in Annex II at the end.
+More information is provided in the Annex.

 Government documents